toasterlovin/csv_party/README.md

-# CSVParty, a gem for importing CSV files
+# Make your CSV imports a party

-The point of this gem is to make it possible to focus on the logic of your CSV imports, rather than on the housekeeping.

-The general idea is that you first define which columns you will be importing, as well as how they will be parsed.
-Then, you specify what you want to do with each row after the values for that row have been parsed.
+The point of this gem is to make it easier to focus on the business logic of your CSV imports.
+You start by defining which columns you will be importing, as well as how they will be parsed.
+Then, you specify what you want to do with each row after it has been parsed.
+CSVParty takes care of the housekeeping of actually iterating over a CSV file for you.

+## Defining Columns

 This is what defining your import columns look like: